Uplevel Blog and Resource Center | Uplevel

 Cycle time in software development can have different meanings for different teams.
 Some define it as the duration between the start of development on a feature and the code merge.
 Others see it as the time between the first commit and the merge.

 At Uplevel, we have a flexible stance on what you can consider the start of cycle time.
-We understand that different organizations have different workflows.
-Regardless of the definition, reducing cycle time is vital for improving business agility.
-Shorter cycle times allow teams to quickly address bugs, avoid work piling up, and release smaller, incremental updates.
+Different organizations have different workflows.
+Regardless of the definition, shorter cycle times allow teams to quickly address bugs, avoid work piling up, and release smaller, incremental updates.
 This helps maintain a steady flow of improvements, making teams more responsive to internal needs and customer feedback.

 Keep reading to learn more about what causes high cycle time and how to reduce it.